sakshi-choudhary/Foodizz/README.md

 # Foodizz
 Live at : http://sakshichoudhary.me/Foodizz/

 A website to search for the restaurants in your city.
-Made using vanilla javascript using zomato api.
+Made using using zomato api.
 ![](assets/images/Foodizz.png)